The Sternoclavicular Joint is a saddle kind of the synovial joint.

-The rounded sternal end of clavicle articulates with the hollow socket at the superolateral angle of the manubrium sterni and nearby part of the 1st costal cartilage.
-The medial end of clavicle rises higher than the manubrium, hence it improperly fits into its shallow socket.
-But a strong thick articular disc of fibrocartilage connected superiorly to the clavicle and 1st costal cartilage inferiorly stops the displacement of the medial end of the clavicle.
+The circular sternal end of clavicle and the hollow socket articulates with each other at the nearby part of the 1st costal cartilage and at the superolateral angle of the manubrium sterni.
+The medial end of clavicle improperly fits into manubrium’s shallow socket, as it rises higher than the manubrium.
+The medial end of the clavicle is displaced by a strong connection of thick articular disc of fibrocartilage superiorly to the clavicle and inferiorly to the 1st costal cartilage.

 The articular surface of clavicle is convex from above downwards and somewhat concave from front to back.
 The articular surface of sternum is reciprocally curved.
 The articular surfaces are covered with fibrocartilage.